holgerbrandl/kalasim/docs/userguide/docs/examples.md

 * [Bank Office](examples/bank_office.md#bank-office-with-resources) - A classical queue problem where customers need to be served.
 Here solved 4 times in different ways using different `kalasim` models.
 * [Dining Philosophers](examples/dining_philosophers.md) -  Philosophers sit at a round table with bowls of spaghetti and try to eat.
 It ain't easy...
 * [Office Tower](examples/office_tower.md) - A busy office building, where workers need to get from floor to floor using a limited number of elevators.
+* [Call Center](examples/office_tower.md) - A support center sizing analysis to figure the correct number of support technicians before failing the business in real life.